|

 might prefer a double sleeping bag (there is no better central heating than the

+body heat of someone else.
 Sleeping bags are given temperature rating based upon their

 intended use.
 One season sleeping bags are designed for use in the summer months